Isalklm/Home_Sales/README.md

 4. Compare performance using **caching and partitioning**.
 5. Save results and export to **Parquet** format for optimized storage.

-## License
+## Attribution and Code Sources

+This project was developed as part of a bootcamp program.
+Class materials, documentation, and external resources were used to complete this challenge.
 This project is open-source under the [MIT License](https://opensource.org/licenses/MIT).